alosadagrande/acm-cnf/acm-manifests/sriov-operator/README.md

 Next, move to your **spoke** cluster where SRIOV configuration is targeted and notice that a two SRIOV Network Policies are shown.
 The one called sriov-network-node-policy is the applied.
 See that a SRIOV Network is created along with a test pod which is in Running state.

-> :exclamation: The sriov-pod-test in Running state allows us to verify quickly that the SRIOV configuration is set up correctly.
+> :exclamation: The sriov-pod-test in Running state allows us to verify quickly that the SR-IOV configuration is set up correctly.

+> :warning: In order to run test SR-IOV application we need to add the privileged SCC to default serviceAccount or even better, we can create a new serviceAccount in charge of running test application with privileged permissions

 ```sh
 $ oc get sriovnetworknodepolicy,sriovnetwork,deployment -n openshift-sriov-network-operator